Join Us For Fireworks, Music & Activities to Celebrate America's 250th Birthday

 All Day

-Experience a different interpretation of a military encampment and learn more about the way the army lived from the First Virginia Regiment.
+Experience a different interpretation of a military encampment and learn more about the way the army lived from the First Virginia Regiment in the historic area.

 Seating, Safety & Pet Information